sammyhenningsson/shaf/README.md

 cd /path/to/my_project
 shaf upgrade
 ```
 Note: The upgrade command will try to apply patches to extisting files.
 Firstly, this requires the `patch` command to be installed (shouldn't be a problem for most distros).
 More importantly, if a patch does not succeed, then some manual processing is needed.
 When a patch is rejected the `.orig` and `.rej` files contains the file content before applying the patch resp. the patches that failed to be applied.
 Please apply all patches in the `.rej` files manually then delete the all `.orig` and `.rej` files.
-(Sometimes a patch success, but with a different line offset than expected, then a `.orig` file is created but no `.rej` file.
+(Sometimes a patch succeed, but with a different line offset than expected, then a `.orig` file is created but no `.rej` file.
 This is normally fine and it should be safe to just remove the `.orig` file.)
 Important: Always perform upgrades on a clean slate (e.g. run `git stash|commit`) before you start an upgrade.

 ## HAL
-The [HAL](http://stateless.co/hal_specification.html) mediatype is very simple and looks like your ordinary JSON objects, except for two reserved keys __links_ and __embedded_. __links_ displays possible actions that may be taken. __embedded_ contains nested resources.
+The [HAL](http://stateless.co/hal_specification.html) mediatype is very simple and looks like your ordinary JSON objects, except for two reserved keys `_links` and `_embedded`. `_links` displays possible actions that may be taken. `_embedded` contains nested resources.
 A HAL payload may contain a special link with rel _curies_, which is similar to namespaces in XML.
-Shaf uses a curie called _doc_ and makes it possible to fetch documentation for any link or embedded resources with a rel begining with 'doc:'.
-The href for curies are always templated, meaning that a part of the href (in our case '{rel}') must be replaced with a value.
-In the payload above the href of the doc curie is 'http://localhost:3000/doc/post/rels/{rel}' and there is one embedded resource prefixed with 'doc:', namely 'doc:create-form'.
-So this means that if we would like to find out information about what this embedded resource is and how it relates to the posts collection we replace '{rel}' with 'create-form' and perform a GET request to this url.
+Shaf uses a curie called _doc_ and makes it possible to fetch documentation for any link or embedded resources with a rel begining with `doc:`.
+The href for curies are always templated, meaning that a part of the href (in our case `{rel}`) must be replaced with a value.
+In the payload above the href of the _doc_ curie is `http://localhost:3000/doc/post/rels/{rel}` and there is one embedded resource prefixed with `doc:`, namely `doc:create-form`.
+So this means that if we would like to find out information about what this embedded resource is and how it relates to the posts collection we replace `{rel}` with `create-form` and perform a GET request to this url.
 ```sh
 curl http://localhost:3000/doc/post/rels/create-form
 ```